 Urgency

 Note: The following statistics are difficult to comprehend and not at all reassuring.
-This has caused many to hide behind hopelessness in order to justify inaction and/or the continuation of business as usual.
-Whatever the case, this is a luxury that we can no longer afford.
-Because of advances in technology, everyone in the World is now at similar risk, rich and poor alike.
-This leveling of the playing field confirms, for the first time in human history, that we all have a direct stake in the quality of everyone else's life; that is, if we expect to ensure the continuation of our own.
-This externally imposed constraint verifies, once and for all, the existence of a moral /ethical imperative of unprecedented proportion -- one the world can ill afford to ignore.
+They have caused many to hide behind hopelessness in order to justify inaction and/or the continuation of business as usual.
+This is a luxury that we can no longer afford.
+Because of advances in technology, everyone in the World is now at similar risk -- rich and poor alike.
+This leveling of the playing field confirms, for the first time in human history, that we all have a direct stake in the quality of everyone else's life, if we expect to ensure the continuation of our own.
+This conclusion amounts to a moral /ethical imperative of unprecedented proportion.
+One the world can ill afford to ignore and can hopefully act on, before it’s too late.

 "I was happy and indeed honored to receive a copy of your letter to Allan Greenspan together with its informative supporting material.
 I fully endorse your argument and congratulate you on your courage and energy in putting it forward so forcibly and so widely.
 My own concerns have been in the same direction for more than thirty years...